aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 Boot up (or reboot) the compute node and check that munge is working by decoding a credential remotely.
-(You can also restart munge without rebooting with `systemctl restart munge` if the compute node is already up):
+(You can also restart munge without rebooting with `systemctl restart munge` if the compute node is already up.):
 ```
 head# munge -n | ssh 10.0.0.2 unmunge
 ```
-where `10.0.0.2` is the IP of the corersponding compute node.
+where `10.0.0.2` is the IP of the corresponding compute node.

 Finally, install the SLURM daemon in the image:
 ```